antonfirsov/docs/2018/09-Sept/v06-release-MLNET-Blog-Post.md

-*This blog was authored by Cesar de la Torre, Gal Oshri, John Alexander, and Ankit Asthana*
+*This blog was authored by Ankit Asthana and Cesar de la Torre*

 Thanks,